Genocs/genocs-library/src/Genocs.Common/README_NUGET.md

-# .NET Core Base library
+# .NET Core Common library

 This package contains a set of base functionalities designed by Genocs.
 The libraries are built using .NET standard 2.1.